ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/migration/client-api/document-store.markdown

-﻿# Migration : Changes in DocumentStore
+# Migration: Changes in DocumentStore

 This article describes the changes in public API of `DocumentStore`.